Personal Injury Frequently Asked Questions And Accident FAQs

 How Much is My Personal Injury Case Worth?

-The general rule in West Virginia is that you should recover enough money from the defendant or defendant’s insurer to make you whole; in other words, enough compensation to put you in as good of position as you were before the accident or injury.
+The general rule in West Virginia is that you should recover enough money from the defendant or defendant’s insurer to make you whole.
+In other words, you should recover enough compensation to put you in as good of a position as you were before the accident or injury.
 This is called compensatory damages.
+If you suffered a more serious injury or one that’s likely to be permanent, it’s even more difficult to quantify how much your personal injury case is worth.

 - Medical bills